ElMedBen/G_DA_Certificate_Capstone/README.md

 This certificate was my first entry into the world of data analytics.
 Thanks to Google and Coursera, i was able to learn new concepts and skills that can be very helpful and critical in the field of geoscience, as well as any other Data centric subjects.

+**The work that i have done is very simple so be mindful of my beginner level xD**

 ## Capstone general infos ..

 At the end of the certificate, i was tasked to choose one of two case studies to apply all what i have learned during the course :